chiller/django-rest-backbone-skeleton/README.md

 django-rest-backbone-skeleton
 =============================

-Skeleton for a hooked-up django + backbone app, with django rest framework
+Skeleton for a hooked-up django + backbone.js app, with django rest framework